AnnihilateTitan/Data-Structures-Design/README.md

 ### GUI Integration

 Finally, we integrated these functionalities into a GUI interface within the main function.
-Creating a GUI interface using the tkenter library.This interface allows users to:
+Creating a GUI interface using the tkinter library.This interface allows users to:

 - Add, delete, modify, and query warehouse items
 - Predict replenishments